CycleGANS/CycleGANS.github.io/_posts/2018-04-13-Minimal-GAN-Modeling-On-MNIST.md

 Our aim should be to implement a simple generative network based on GANs to train on MNIST dataset and then generate the images.

+> **NOTE** : we will be using the concepts covered in the previous blogs.
+Please don't miss out our blog on [Theoritical Insight of GANs](https://cyclegans.github.io/project1/2018/04/11/Theoretical-Insights-of-GANs/)

 ## Implementation

+Now we will build our first ever `GAN network` from scratch.
+This blog is step wise guide to implement a generative model.

 ### Skeleton for GAN